vidaud/seta/seta-react/README.md

 Within the Dockerfile is stablished the configuration for the execution of the app so it can be executed when the build of the project is launched.

-The image can be built by running:
+## Build
+The image is build it together with all the images through the execution of the docker-compose:
 ```
     docker compose -f docker-compose.yml -f docker-compose-dev.yml --env-file .env.dev build
 ```